 Not only are you protecting you and your riders from what’s ahead (wind, rain, and bugs), you are also protecting yourself from the driver in front of you slinging up rocks, mud, and dust.
 There are many different styles of UTV windshields to choose from.
 You’ve got full, half, flip, rear—the list goes on and on.
 All of these offer different benefits and come in a wide variety of tints and coatings.
 If you’re in need of some help figuring out which windshield is best for you, we break it down for you in our Guide to Choosing the Right UTV Windshield.

 It seems obvious, but sometimes it slips the mind.
 Many states require that your UTV is registered and insured, just like a car.
 Some states have fewer laws.
 The best thing to do is research.
 A great place to start is The U.S. Product and Safety Commission.
 They have a list of requirements for each state, and they provide links to safety and registration information.
-If you’re definitely planning on doing some road riding, you can also check out our article on making your UTV street legal.

 Off-roading can be a dangerous sport.
 That’s part of the fun, right?
 However, every owner and rider should put a little effort into riding safely and being prepared.
 Unfamiliar terrain, inclement weather, mechanical problems, and driver errors can leave you or your friends and family stranded or injured.
 Anything can happen on the trail, and you need to be prepared for the worst.
 Here is a list of items that will help riders of all skill levels to survive the unexpected.